island-is/island.is/handbook/technical-overview/postholf/README.md

   - Audience
   - Scope

-- <br/>The applicant needs to implement an executable that delivers document references to the mailbox by calling [Skjalatilkynning API](./postholf-03-interface-skjalatilkynning.md).
+- The applicant needs to implement an executable that delivers document references to the mailbox by calling [Skjalatilkynning API](./postholf-03-interface-skjalatilkynning.md).
 An example can be seen in the Keyrsla section in the following link: https://github.com/digitaliceland/postholf-demo
 - The applicant has to implement a callback service that returns a document when it's requested by the user.
 The service has to implemented according to the according to predefined terms (see: [Skjalaveita API](./postholf-03-interface-skjalaveita.md)).
 Example: https://github.com/digitaliceland/postholf-demo
 - Information must be sent to Stafrænt Ísland regarding where (url) to call the aforementioned service.